Cubase: History

 Cubase has existed in three main incarnations.
 Initially Cubase, which featured only MIDI, and which was available on the Atari ST, Macintosh and Windows.
+The first version of Cubase was for Atari ST, and the Macintosh and Windows versions followed later.
+Cubase was visualized by Wolfgang Kundrus, and implemented by a team including Werner Kracht, Stefan Scheffler, Michael Michaelis and Karl Steinberg who mainly contributed the run-time system M-ROS.

 After a brief period with audio integration, the next version, Cubase VST, featured fully integrated audio recording and mixing along with effects.
 It added Virtual Studio Technology (VST) support, a standard for audio plug-ins, which led to a plethora of third-party effects, both freeware and commercial.
 Cubase VST was only for Macintosh and Windows; Atari support had been effectively dropped by this time, despite such hardware still being a mainstay in many studios.
 Cubase VST was offering a tremendous amount of power to the home user, but computer hardware took some time to catch up.
 By the time it did, VST's audio editing ability was found to be lacking, when compared with competitors such as Pro Tools DAE and Digital Performer MAS.

 To address this, a new version of the program, Cubase SX (based on Steinberg's flagship post-production software Nuendo) was introduced, which dramatically altered the way the program ran.
 This version required much relearning for users of older Cubase versions.
 However, once the new methods of working were learned, the improvements in handling of audio and automation made for a more professional sequencer and audio editor.

 A notable improvement with the introduction of Cubase SX was the advanced audio editing, especially the ability to 'undo' audio edits.
 Early versions of Cubase VST did not have this ability.
 Cubase SX also featured real-time time-stretching and adjustment of audio tempo, much like Sonic Foundry's ground-breaking ACID.